 Working on a large dairy farm is much like working in any corporate setting.
-You may be outside, you may be working with animals, but when push comes to shove it is a business like any other.
-You have to make sure the product you are producing is high quality, while keeping costs down.
+You may be outside, you may be working with animals, but when push comes to shove, it is a business like any other.
+You have to make sure the product you are producing is high quality while keeping costs down.
 There are wages to consider and regulations that need to be adhered to.

 If I was doing the round up that day, my job would be to watch when the milking group was almost done.
 Once it finished up I had to switch gates, get the next group of milking cows into the holding pen for milking, and get the last of the group before into their pen.
 Two people were needed at any given time for the milking to go smoothly.

 The largest difference between a true corporate job and working with animals, even on a large scale is simple.
-When I was out there, working with just the animals, there was a peace and simplicity to it all.
-The basic principle of milking and getting dirty, knowing the what you are doing will feed a great many people and for my dad, feeding his family and creating a livihood… well there is a purpose in that.
+When I was out there, working with just the animals, there was peace and simplicity to it all.
+The basic principle of milking and getting dirty, knowing what you are doing will feed a great many people and for my dad, feeding his family and creating a livelihood… well there is a purpose in that.
 You get to know the animals you work with, and the barn has it’s own rhythm.
-From the fans running, the parlor humming, and the stalls clinking lightly throughout the barn, the sounds mingle together to create a harmony.
-I used to walk through the barn, listen to it’s quiet music, and just smile at the simple satisfaction in what I did.
+From the fans running, the parlor humming, and the stalls clinking lightly throughout the barn, the sounds mingle together to create harmony.
+I used to walk through the barn, listen to its quiet music, and just smile at the simple satisfaction in what I did.

 Growing up on a small farm, then moving to a large corporate farm gave me a great understanding of the differences between the two milking systems.
 While my father supported his family and got to work at home, the advantage of running your dairy farm on a larger scale and as a true corporate culture business, when done correctly can increase your profits and be very satisfying as well.
 The efficiency in which the large dairy farm I worked at cannot be denied.
-It was a great experience and one that has only increased my overall knowledge and understanding of the dairy industry as a whole.
+It was a great experience and one that has only increased my overall knowledge and understanding of the dairy.